Find Affordable College Courses

 Read More…

-Iowa State University did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #8 on the list.
-Iowa State is a fairly large public school located in the small city of Ames.
+Iowa State University landed the #8 spot in the 2023 rankings for the best journalism programs.
+Iowa State is a very large public school located in the small city of Ames.

 After completing their degree, journalism graduates from Iowa State carry an average student debtload of $25,409.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $162.